 Symptoms of a food sensitivity can be very delayed (up to 96 hours after eating a food!), and they can also be dose-dependent (so for example we can react after exceeding certain thresholds of foods).
 This makes food sensitivities the most difficult to navigate and identify.

-Since food sensitivities involve different types of mediators aside from just histamine, food sensitivity reactions can manifest very differently from person to person depending on where in the body they are taking place.
+Since food sensitivities occur as a result of mediator release, and they involve different types of mediators aside from just histamine, food sensitivity reactions can manifest very differently from person to person depending on where in the body they are taking place.

-It’s possible you may have an underlying food sensitivity (and probably leaky gut, too) if you’re experiencing any of the following:
+It’s possible you may have an underlying food sensitivity if you’re experiencing any of the following:

 - Diarrhea-Predominant Irritable Bowel Syndrome